roypel/BaMMI/README.md

  with different services that aren't provided in this package, there's a provided `run-pipeline.sh` script that will orchestrate all the needed backend so you could just use the client (simply use `python -m BaMMI.client upload-sample /path/to/snapshot/data` after installation finishes) to upload some data and see how it all works.
+To know all is up, a pytest tests will be launched until they pass, might take a minute or two until all the services are up.

 Note that all the CLI commands accept the `-q` or `--quiet` flag to suppress output, and the `-t` or `--traceback` flag to show the full traceback when an exception is raised